benchristians3n/AERE-311/README.md

-This repository contains all digital notes for all AERE Classes at Iowa State University.
+This repository contains student taken notes in AERE 361 and AERE 311 at Iowa State University.